Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers technology fortunes, founder liquidity events, and the capital architecture of the world's wealthiest entrepreneurs for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers billionaire wealth structures, founder equity, and family office capital allocation for Neon Hollywood.